Orasi/Mustard-Seed/README.md

 ## Using Mustard

 ### Mustard Conventions
-Mustard stores organizes results by Projects which Users can access.
+Mustard stores and organizes results by Projects which Users can access.
 User access to individual Projects is controlled through a Team system.
 If a User belongs to a Team that grants access to a project the User then has access to the project.
 Admin users automatically have access to every project.

 Projects in Mustard have many Testcases, Environments, and Results:
 #### Testcases